Brinker International (NYSE:EAT) Updates FY 2023 Earnings Guidance

-Brinker International (NYSE:EAT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+Brinker International (NYSE:EAT – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.45-$2.85 for the period, compared to the consensus earnings per share estimate of $3.65.
 The company issued revenue guidance of $3.90 billion-$4.00 billion, compared to the consensus revenue estimate of $4.00 billion.

 Brinker International Stock Performance